 Although pork may not be consumed by all cultures of the world due to different beliefs, it is considered to be somewhat of a staple meat in many Asian countries.
 Raising cattle in Asian countries is expensive and time-consuming compared to pork or chicken, so pricing is a premium.
 For this reason, many of the traditional Asian dishes utilize other meats such as pork.
 Without any preparation, pork may carry somewhat of an acquired taste to it.
 However, traditional methods have been passed down from generation to generation on how to prepare and bring out pork’s best flavors.
-These methods, which we use here at LCA, consists of Brine, Ginger and Japanese sake.
+These methods, which we use here at LCA to create our top Asian pork recipes consists of Brine, Ginger and Japanese sake.

 Brine is relatively simple and it involves soaking the meat in salt water prior to cooking for about 2-3 hours.
 What salt water does is break down the meat allowing it to carry more moisture, resulting in a more tender and juicy meat.
 You just have to be careful not to over-brine because it will become too salty and too tender to a point where the meat will start disintegrating.

 The purpose of ginger is to eliminate ‘porkiness’ from the meat, similar to gaminess in venison.
 Pork does have a natural taste about it, especially cuts like pork belly, so ginger plays a crucial role in neutralizing the taste.

 Japanese Sake, much like ginger, is used to eliminate the ‘porkiness’ from the meat.
 It also adds a light umami flavor once cooked with the meat.
 However, since not everyone may have access to Japanese Sake, you can also use Dry Sherry (or Vodka in some cases) to replace the Japanese Sake.
 However, if you do substitute the Japanese Sake, you will lose out on the umami essence.